Buyer Info

 Traditionally, Realtors have represented only Sellers in a real estate transaction.
 (Did you know that?!?)
 During the 1980’s, states across the country directed that agents must disclose to the Buyers that they legally represent Sellers.
 Buyers began asking, “Who represents me?”
 The result was the birth of a new service within the real estate industry called Buyer Agency.

-Think of it this way, the seller has a written contract protecting him in the sale of his home- it’s part of his listing agreement.
-The listing agent for a property is legally bound to protect the interests, rights, motivation, and equity stance of their clients.
+Think of it this way: the seller has a written contract protecting him in selling his home- it’s part of his listing agreement.
+The listing agent for a property is legally bound to protect their client’s interests, rights, motivation, and equity stance.
 As a buyer, you need and deserve the same protection.
-Show loyalty your agent by committing to the process by working with a dedicated Buyer’s Agent.
-As an official and registered client, your Buyer’s Agent takes on legal responsibilities to you.
-In short they include:
+Show loyalty to your agent by committing to the process by working with a dedicated Buyer’s Agent.
+As an official and registered client, your Buyer’s Agent takes on legal responsibilities for you.
+In short, they include:

 • Maintaining the buyer’s confidentiality as to motives and price